orchest/orchest/docs/source/fundamentals/notifications.md

 }
 ```

-To create a webhook, navigate to "Notification settings" in {ref}`Orchest settings <orchest settings>`.
+To create a webhook, navigate to "Notification settings" in {ref}`Orchest settings <settings>`.
 The webhook dialog will ask for the following:

 1. Webhook URL: Where Orchest sends the HTTP requests to.
 Activate incoming webhooks on your desired channel (for example: [Slack]) and verify the connection with the "Test" button.
 1. Content type: Either `application/json` (default) or `application/x-www-form-urlencoded`.